When VAN Takes Over

 For dogs, perceived threats might include:

 This is so important when we’re dealing with fearful, anxious, shy dogs.
-We can walk them down the street, and feel safe — right until we spot a cobra.
-We have to remember for the dog, their “cobra” might be the woman with the toddler heading your way.
+What is threatening is defined by the dog’s view, not what we know or think.
+We have to remember for the dog, their “cobra” might be the woman with the toddler heading your way, or just a kid with a skateboard.

 2. Anxiety and Fear